dimxy/developer-docs/docs/basic-docs/komodo-api/migration.md

-MoMoM notarized migration API allows the migration of coin or token value based on Komodo's highly scalable notarization process when elected and trusted notary nodes store fingeprints (what is called MoM, merkle root of merkle roots) of assets blockchains' blocks in the main komodo chain and fingerprints of fingerprints (what is called MoMoM, 'merkle root of merkle roots of merkle roots') are delivered back into the assets chain (as back notarizations) (more about the notarization process is here: https://komodoplatform.com/komodo-platforms-new-scalability-tech/).
+MoMoM notarized migration API allows the migration of coin or token value based on Komodo's highly scalable notarization process when elected and trusted notary nodes store fingeprints (what is called MoM, merkle root of merkle roots) of assets blockchains' blocks in the main komodo chain and after that, fingerprints of fingerprints (what is called MoMoM, 'merkle root of merkle roots of merkle roots') are delivered back into the assets chain (as back notarizations)
+(more about the notarization process is here: https://komodoplatform.com/komodo-platforms-new-scalability-tech/).

 The workflow of the MoMoM value migration is following: